mamonraab/violance-detection-in-video-with-pytroch/README.md

 ### Step 2: understand transfer learning and do it the right way

-in deeplearning  we try to fit some objective function and optimize the solution itreativly , you can imagine it as a search for solution , one of the import point in these search for solution algorithem is the start point ( in neurl network is the initatied wights ) from these came the main idea of transffer learning ( if we can start from  a good start point using a prevouasly trained wights for simlier task ) and here come 2 different appoaches for these
+in deeplearning  we try to fit some objective function and optimize the solution iteratively , you can imagine it as a search for solution , one of the import point in these search for solution algorithem is the start point ( in neurl network is the initatied wights ) from these came the main idea of transffer learning ( if we can start from  a good start point using a prevouasly trained wights for simlier task ) and here come 2 different appoaches for these
-1- re-train a previously trained model
+1.  re-train a previously trained model
-2- keep some layers freezed and not train them and train only few layers
+2.   keep some layers freezed and not train them and train only few layers

 how you can decied what to do and how much layer your freez ( the idea of freezing layers  acctuly wide used when we use a Conv layers in the model as the mian idea of deep conv nets is the deeper you go the more speclized feature you will learn for the desried task while the ealriset layer learn genral  feature that maybe work in deffrent tasks )